Onyx590/ImGuiGameDevPractice/README.md

 One thing that you will notice in this project is the console output statements that I used for debugging purposes.
 So, if you notice a buch of numbers printing infinitely in your command line console, those are printing for debugging purposes.

+Date: 12/28/2023
+For Now, I am going to have to come back to this project later for restructuring I need to restructure this in an ECS format